enzosaracen/ptpatch/examples/simpleflagchecker/README.md

     puts("Wrong...")
 ```

 For each of the 0x31 characters sent in the input buffer, some persistent memory at `state` is updated by `update` using our character.
-After each update, the state is compared with some predefined bytes in `table`, and if they ever compare as not equal, `correct` will be set to false meaning our flag is wrong.
-The `update` function itself is difficult to reverse, but because only one character is checked at a time, we can brute force byte by byte.
+After each update, `state` is compared with some predefined bytes in `table`, and if they ever compare as not equal, `correct` will be set to false meaning our flag is wrong.
+The `update` function itself is difficult to reverse, but because only one character is checked at a time, we can bruteforce byte by byte.

 The high-level logic for performing the bruteforce is as follows:
-    0) save the current `state` in some external memory
+1. save the current `state` in some external memory
-    1) set *(&buf + i) to the byte we are testing before `update` is called
+2. set *(&buf + i) to the byte we are testing before `update` is called
-    2) if the memcmp returns 0, we found the correct character, let the loop advance and repeat this process
+3. if the memcmp returns 0, we found the correct character, let the loop advance and repeat this process
-    3) else, roll back `state` to the saved version, jump back to before the `update` call, and repeat the process with a new character
+4. else, roll back `state` to the saved version, jump back to before the `update` call, and repeat the process with a new character

-There are likely a variety of ways to implement this, but I chose to use my tool `ptpatch` which lets you patch a binary with a stub that uses ptrace to modify the original binary's behavior at runtime.
-Further description of this tool and its code can be found here: [github.com/enzosaracen/ptpatch](https://github.com/enzosaracen/ptpatch).
+There are likely a variety of ways to implement this, but I chose to use [ptpatch](https://github.com/enzosaracen/ptpatch).

 We can define a ptpatch patch file that will modify the `checker` binary to solve itself as it runs.
-The contents of the, patch file, `patch.ptp` is provided below with comments.
+The contents of `patch.ptp` is provided below with comments.

 ```c
 int bf_byte = 1;